chbalayesu89/Salesforce/README.md

 # SYF_Utility
 It is used for retrieving the data from the excel file available as a static resource from the method readZipCodeTimeZoneFromStaticResources()

+# GeorgiaWCOrderEmailService
+ Email services are automated processes that use Apex classes to process the contents, headers, and attachments of inbound email.
+ It is used to create Account, contact , Opportunity and OLI from email body.